How Heroku Works

 Logplex keeps a limited buffer of log entries solely for performance reasons.
 To persist them, and action events such as email notification on exception, use a Logging Add-on, which ties into log drains - an API for receiving the output from Logplex.

-HTTP routing
+HTTP Routing

 The dynos that run process types named web

-are different in one way from all other dynos - they will receive HTTP traffic.
+are different in one way from all other dynos - they receive HTTP traffic.
 Heroku’s HTTP routers distribute incoming requests for your application across your running web dynos.

 So scaling an app’s capacity to handle web traffic involves scaling the number of web dynos: